-1 This service is provided by the UK Information Commissioner's Office, for fixed line and mobile subscribers who do not want to receive unsolicited direct marketing calls and/or faxes.
+1 This service is provided by the GRA, as the Gibraltar Information Commissioner, for fixed line and mobile subscribers who do not want to receive unsolicited direct marketing calls and/or faxes.
 This service is based on the provisions found in the Privacy Regs.